 Well… Anne will teach your child about the real meaning of hardship.
 She’ll show her what grit and determination really look like.
-She’ll help her break from the gender specific roles.
+She’ll help her break from the gender-specific roles.
 She will prove that the power of positive thinking can save you in a difficult situation.
-And finally, she will show your daughter what a true and genuine friendship looks like.
+And finally, she will show your daughter what true and genuine friendship looks like.

 So yah… I think your tween could learn a lot from Anne.

 As we all know, Anne’s life has not been all rosy.
 She is an orphan who bounces from foster home to foster home.
 When she initially finds a home, it is as a help to a mother with a drunk husband and a heap of children.
 She has to earn her keep from the get-go.
 Yet, she does what she has to do to survive.
 It’s true that in our world, these kinds of hardships are rarely heard of, but our children have to deal with their own types of problems.
 The fact that Anne persevered through hers, make her an inspiration to many girls to this day.

 Not only does she work hard, but she also studies hard.
 Anne doesn’t have all the resources our kids have today, yet it doesn’t stop her from being the best in her class.
 She uses the books and advice given to her by her teachers, she attends extra classes and she studies for her tests.
 Yes, her school is smaller than an average classroom today and the material she is expected to cover is significantly different than that of today’s students, but nonetheless, she uses what little resources she has to become an independent woman.
 And that’s exactly what I want my daughter to learn – use what you resources you have to further your education and eventually financial independence.

 Anne is Not Afraid of Doing a Man’s Job.